GoogleCloudPlatform/bq-pii-classifier/README.md

     You can set the number or percentage of rows to be randomly selected and inspected from each table as a function of the table size.
 This is done in the Terraform configuration as part of the deployment procedures.
-Please note that setting is only applicable in the `Standard-mode` while in `Auto-dlp mode` it's totally up to the Auto-DLP configurations and heuristics to determine the frequency and number of rows to scan from each table.
+Please note that setting is only applicable in the `standard-mode` while in `discovery-service-mode` it's up to the discovery service configurations and heuristics to determine the frequency and number of rows to scan from each table.